yueyu1030/AttrPrompt/README.md

 # AttrPrompt
 This repo contains the code and dataset used in the paper [Large Language Model as Attributed Training Data Generator: A Tale of Diversity and Bias]().
-It also provides a common and easy framework for development and evaluation of your own weak supervision models within the benchmark.
+It also provides a framework for development and evaluation of your own training data generation models.

 ## Framework
 ![Attrprompt](figure/workflow-v3-cut.png)